snabb/downtimed/README.md

 `mkdir /var/lib/downtimed`

-Note that you can determine the default data directory location on your system by issuing "downtimed -v" command or you can specify a different directory with the "-d" option.
+Note that you can determine the default data directory location on your system by issuing `downtimed -v` command or you can specify a different directory with the `-d` option.
 Set the directory permissions as appropriate in your environment.
 If you are installing a port or package tailored for your system, this step is most likely taken care for you automatically.